Bachelor of Science in Kinesiology: Concentration in Integrated Teacher Education Program in Physical Education

 - It is recommended that students graduate with some form of certification to enhance employment opportunities, such as those provided by the American Red Cross, the American College of Sports Medicine, ACE, Senior Fitness Certificate, AFAA, or the National Coaching Association.
-See an advisor for suggestions and/or additional possibilities.
+See an advisor for suggestions and additional possibilities.

 Bachelor of Science